 STORING CANDIED PECANS

 Storing your leftover candied pecans is very easy.
 Simply store them in an air-tight storage container or baggie.

-More importantly, is where you store your pecans.
+More importantly, is where you store the pecans.
 If you are planning on eating them within a few days, storing them on your countertop or in a cabinet is just fine.